defund12/defund12.org/.github/ISSUE_TEMPLATE/TRIAGE_ACCESS.md

 title: Triage access for [USERNAME]
 name: "\U0001F510 User permissions request"
 about: Request triage permissions as a collaborator on the defund12.org team.
-labels: admin-attention
+labels: ""
-assignees: "@bingbongle @shortcircuit3"
+assignees: bingbongle, shortcircuit3
 ---

 # Triage access